Alan Cranston: Presidential candidate

 Cranston was Democratic Whip from 1977 to 1991.

 He was an unsuccessful candidate for the Democratic presidential nomination for the 1984 election.
 He became the first announced candidate on February 1, 1983.
 Despite his age (69) and appearance that seemed even older (he dyed his little remaining white hair a color that most called orange), Cranston quickly became a recognized candidate.
 His strong support for a nuclear freeze won him an intense following among anti-nuclear activists, support that translated into campaign donations, committed staff (future Washington Senator Maria Cantwell moved to the state in 1983 to head up Cranston's caucus campaign effort there) and volunteers and straw poll victories in Wisconsin, California, and Alabama.
 However, the entry of George McGovern into the race in September 1983 cut into Cranston's support.
-He finished a weak fourth in Iowa in February 1984 and dropped out a week later after finishing seventh out of eight candidates in New Hampshire, with only 2 percent of the vote.
+He finished a weak fourth in Iowa in February 1984 and dropped out a week later after finishing seventh out of eight candidates in New Hampshire, with only two percent of the vote.

 Cranston also faced a campaign debt of $2 million from his 1984 run as he began gearing up for an expensive and tough re-election fight in 1986, when he narrowly defeated the liberal Republican U.S. Representative Ed Zschau, who later left the Republican Party.

 Reprimand

 On November 20, 1991, Cranston was reprimanded by the U.S. Senate Select Committee on Ethics for "improper conduct" after Lincoln Savings head Charles Keating's companies contributed $850,000 to voter registration groups closely affiliated with Cranston.
 Keating had wanted federal regulators to stop "hounding" his savings and loan association.
 Although the committee found that "no evidence was presented to the Committee that Senator Cranston ever agreed to help Mr. Keating in return for a contribution", the committee deemed Cranston's misconduct the worst among the Keating Five.

-Cranston decided against running for a fifth term while he battled prostate cancer.
-He was succeeded as California's senior senator by Barbara Boxer.
+Cranston announced his retirement from the Senate in 1991, citing his diagnosis of prostate cancer as the reason.
+However, it was widely speculated that his decision not to seek re-election was strongly influenced by the fallout from the savings and loan scandal.
+His involvement with Charles Keating and the subsequent Senate Ethics Committee reprimand had severely damaged his public image.
+Polls suggested that if he ran again in 1992, he would likely lose.
+His successor in the Senate, Barbara Boxer, later expressed doubt that he would have stepped down if not for the Keating scandal.